xcart/xc5-manual/en/modules/ebay_integration/viewing_and_managing_your_product_listings_on_ebay.md

 *   **Export Images** allows to export just the product images.
     ![]({{site.baseurl}}/attachments/9306771/9439192.png?effects=drop-shadow)

 There may be times when you need to change a product's eBay item ID - that is when you need to associate a product in X-Cart with a different eBay listing.
 The **eBay item ID** field is edit protected to prevent the product owner from changing the ID accidentally.
-To change the eBay item ID, use the <u>Change eBay item ID</u> link located close to the **eBay item ID** field:
+To change the eBay item ID, use the Change eBay item ID link located close to the **eBay item ID** field:

 ![]({{site.baseurl}}/attachments/9306771/9439193.png?effects=drop-shadow)